YanCotta/AgenticAIPortfolio/AutoGen/FinancialAnalysisAndCoding/README.md

 1. Configure the AutoGen agents and the code executor.
 2. Download historical stock prices for NVDA and TSLA.
 3. Generate plots of the stock prices (Year-to-Date).
 4. Save the plots to the `coding` directory.
+The plots are saved to the `coding` directory.

 ## Modules

--   `financial_analysis/config.py`: Handles the configuration of the AutoGen agents, code executor, and LLM.
+-   `config.py`: Handles the configuration of the AutoGen agents, code executor, and LLM.
 Loads the OpenAI API key securely using Pydantic.
--   `financial_analysis/stock_analysis.py`: Contains functions for downloading stock data using `yfinance` and generating stock price plots using `matplotlib`.
+-   `stock_analysis.py`: Contains functions for downloading stock data using `yfinance` and generating stock price plots using `matplotlib`.
--   `financial_analysis/main.py`: Orchestrates the entire workflow, initializing the agents, defining tasks, and displaying the results.
+-   `main.py`: Orchestrates the entire workflow, initializing the agents, defining tasks, and displaying the results.
--   `financial_analysis/logger.py`: Configures logging using Loguru.
+-   `logger.py`: Configures logging using Loguru.
+-   `utils.py`: Includes utility functions such as loading environment variables.

 ## Error Handling